Man undergoes heart surgery, wins $1M prize from lottery ticket in get-well card - NewsBreak

 ATTLEBOROUGH, Mass. ( WWLP ) – If health is wealth, a Massachusetts man is doubly blessed after November heart surgery led to a $1 million lottery jackpot.

 Alexander McLeish, of Attleborough, claimed a $1 million prize (before taxes) in the Lottery’s “$5,000,000 100X Cashword” instant ticket game on November 26, according to the Massachusetts State Lottery .
-Alexander chose the cash option on its prize and received a one-time payment of $650,000 (before taxes).‘Dear Santa’: You can now adopt a child’s letter to St. Nick through USPS
+Alexander chose the cash option on its prize and received a one-time payment of $650,000 (before taxes).What increases your odds of winning the lottery multiple times?

 A friend bought Alexander a get-well card with three scratch tickets after he had open-heart surgery earlier in November.
 When he scratched the “Your Letters” section of the winning ticket, the letters revealed his initials, A, W, M. The ticket also showed the word “heart” at the bottom row of the winning ticket.